Updated: August 23, 2023

-And after that, the pursuit for the six-pack abs took a backseat in lieu of my new personal goal of becoming rich.
+And after that, the pursuit of the six-pack abs took a backseat and got replaced by my new personal goal of becoming rich.

-But looking back, and remembering all the advise I got from the guys with awesome six-packs, I realized that regardless if it’s a physical challenge such as getting fit, or a financial goal such as getting out of the rat race–the basic principles remain the same.
+But looking back and remembering all the advice I got from the guys with awesome six-packs, I realized that regardless if it’s a physical challenge such as getting fit; or a financial goal such as getting out of the rat race–the basic principles remain the same.

-Back then, I thought that doing 100 sit-ups everyday will eventually get me those six-pack abs that I wanted.
-But a guy at the gym where I used to workout told me that I also needed to do cardio exercises, lift weights and start watching my diet.
+Back then, I thought that doing 100 sit-ups every day would eventually get me those six-pack abs that I wanted.
+But a guy at the gym where I used to work out told me that I also needed to do cardio exercises, lift weights and start watching my diet.

-He asked me if I’ve ever seen a fat guy with six-pack abs, or if I find skinny people with six-packs as good-looking as those who are physically fit.
+He asked me if I’d ever seen a fat guy with six-pack abs or if I found skinny people with six-packs as good-looking as those who are physically fit.
 He says the abdomen is just one part of the body, and changing it without improving the rest is futile and pointless.

 Indeed, becoming wealthy is not just about learning how to invest or starting a business, as most people think.

-A varsity friend, and now fitness instructor, created a workout plan for me back then.
-It was a simple program which started with 10 ab crunches 3x a week, and a 20-minute brisk walk every day.
-But week after week, the load increased and the brisk walking became running.
+A varsity friend and now fitness instructor created a workout plan for me back then.
+It was a simple program that started with 10 ab crunches 3x a week and a 20-minute brisk walk every day.
+But week after week, the load increased, and the brisk walking became running.

 But the lesson and the power of starting small to maintain one’s motivation has stuck with me through these years.

-Don’t be obsessed on getting that six-pack abs
+Don’t be obsessed with getting that six-pack abs.

 If you ask him how to get those six-pack abs like his, he’ll answer he doesn’t really know because it “just appeared” when he decided to change and commit to a healthy lifestyle.